inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 |project_name| (Version 2.0) was officially launched at the opening of
 the InaDRTG centre in Jakarta in March 2014 by |BNPB|.

-|project_name| is being taught across 6 provinces in Indonesia as one of
+|project_name| is being taught across six provinces in Indonesia as one of
 the three open source software tools used to enable development of realistic disaster scenarios for contingency planning.
 The other two tools are: